-Built around 1870, this was the first two-story building in Fabric, which led to some discontent from the other owners in the neighbourhood, who feared that by copying this initiative, their houses would lose value.
+Built around 1870 by the entrepreneur Josef Kunz, it was the first two storey building in the Fabric neighbourhood.
+This led to the discontent of other owners, who were afraid that by replicating this initiative, their houses might lose value.

-The building was constructed by Josef Kunz (1823-1895), an entrepreneur and owner of the Josef Kunz & Comp. brick factory, headquartered on Buziaşului Road.
-What’s more, Josef Geml, mayor of Timişoara between 1914-1918, mentions in his monography that almost the entire row of buildings on 3 August 1919 Boulevard, starting from the Kunz House up to ‘Regina Angliei’ (Queen of England) tavern in Romanilor Square (today 29 3 August 1919 Boulevard) was built by Josef Kunz.
-What is certain is that the building across the street (1 Episcop Joseph Lonovici Street), the second two storey building in Fabric, was also built by Joseph Kunz.
-Because of this, Episcop Joseph Lonovici street was called ‘The Kunz Row’ for a lot of time.
+In 1868, the building interdiction on the esplanade is reduced to 500 fathoms (949 meters) to 300 fathoms (569 meters), thus clearing, in Fabric, the area between the City Park (today the People’s Park/Queen Mary Park) and Coronini Square (today Romanilor Square).
+Josef Geml, mayor of Timisoara between 1914-1918, mentions in his monography (Vechea Timişoară/The Old Timișoara) that nearly all the buildings on 3 August 1919 Boulevard, starting from Kunz House/The Archduke’s House up until the “Queen of England” coffeehouse in Romanilor Square (today 29, 3 August 1919 Boulevard) would have been built by Josef Kunz.
+It is certain that the property across the street (1, Episcop Joseph Lonovici Street), the second two storey building in Fabric, was built by Josef Kunz as well.
+Because of this, Episcop Joseph Lonovici Street was, for a significant amount of time, ‘The Kunz Row’.

-The last news on the couple came in February 1890, after which they disappeared without a trace on sea.
-In a New York Times article in 1899, entitled ’John Orth’ in Argentina.
-The Austrian Archduke Hiding in Obscurity With His Morganatic Wife is is indicated that the former archduke is the owner of a farm on the Perana river in Argentina.
-The article ends with the mentioning of Milly Stubel’s mother, which is claimed to be convinced that Johann Orth is still alive and will one day return to his old friends.
-Such rumors, as well as different individuals claiming to be the archduke, were very common at the time.
+A New York Times article in 1899, entitles ‘John Orth in Argentina.
+The Austrian Archduke Hiding in Obscurity with His Morganatic Wife’ indicates the former archduke as the owner of a farm on the course of the Perana river in Argentina.
+The articles ends by mentioning Milly Steubel’s mother, who is presented as convinced that Johann Orth is alive and would one day return among his old friends.
+Of course, the information on his life in Argentina was just a rumor.
+Such rumors, along with different individuals claiming to be the archduke, were very common at the time.

-After an absence of over twenty years, in 1911 Johann Orth was oficially declared dead.
+In 1911, after an over 20 year absence, Johann Orth was declared dead.